henley-regatta/aoc2025/README.md

   treating this as a string comparision problem.
 And taking the most brute-force approach to generating the strings and fragments.
 I'm really not a pythonista, am I?

+  * `python/day3part1.py` - Actually I'm quite satisfied with this.
+Got the algorithm right first time, found the corner case and correctly worked around it, solution's fairly simplistic (you could functionalise the digit search to avoid repetition but why bother?).
+Let's see what part 2 has to bring to the table...